Faith and Courage

 Faith and Courage is the fifth studio album by Irish singer Sinéad O'Connor, released on 13 June 2000, by Atlantic Records.
-It was O'Connor's first release in three years, her previous album being the greatest hits package So Far...
-The Best of Sinéad O'Connor in 1997, plus it was her first studio album in six years.
+It was O'Connor's first release in three years, her previous album being the greatest hits compilation So Far...
+The Best of Sinéad O'Connor in 1997, and her first studio album in six years.

 O'Connor composed a majority of the tracks on Faith and Courage and production duties were shared by a variety of artists including Wyclef Jean, David A. Stewart, Brian Eno, Kevin "She'kspere" Briggs, Anne Preven and Scott Cutler among others.

 Background

 In 1998, Sinéad O'Connor left label Ensign Records and signed with Atlantic Records, but her album was delayed due to her personal struggles, including the birth of her daughter, an alleged suicide attempt, a bitter custody battle and becoming a priestess in a religious order.
 O'Connor described Faith and Courage, her first album with Atlantic, as a record about "survival" which depicted her own troubled "journey" as she bared her soul on a series of autobiographical and often cathartic songs.
 "It's exciting and a little scary to be back.
 I wanted to make a record which was strong and positive.
 It's about getting my spirit back on its feet and standing up", she said.

 Andy Murray, marketing director of Warner Music Europe, commented: "It's the right time for her to break her silence. [...] and everybody seems to think it's her best album since her first record.
 The marketing campaign is about reminding people who she is.
 But actually, despite the long gap, nobody seems to need reminding.
 There's a real excitement around the record, which has surprised a lot of people".